Getting away from the wall – the liberated kitchen

 With an all-in-one island feature, the focal point of a room is set up in an instant, and all of life can go on around it.
 Accessible from four sides, instead of just the one, the island unit makes it possible to work dynamically and efficiently in one place: starting with preparation and cooking, through storage of food items, to disposal of the leftovers: an all-inclusive package with seating which takes up the minimum amount of space.

-Free-standing modules as a feature for open living spaces
+Stand-alone kitchen modules as a feature for open living spaces

 With Float, Miras Editions wanted to disrupt the inflexibility which prevails in the modern kitchen.
 The design comes from Guests of Honour and designers of Das Haus” at imm cologne 2020, MUT Design.
 Photo: Miras Editions